Graduate Diploma in Law (GDL)

 1 year (Full-time) / 2 years (Part-time) / n/a (Distance / E-Learning)

 The GDL offers intensive, graduate-level legal studies to students who already possess a degree in a non-law subject and wish to qualify as solicitors or barristers.
-As the course is recognised by the Joint Academic Stage Board (representing the Bar Standards Board and Solicitors’ Regulation Authority) as satisfying the academic stage of legal training, the GDL allows a full time student to complete this stage in one year instead of the two or three years normally required for a qualifying law degree.
+As the course is recognised by the Joint Academic Stage Board (representing the Bar Standards Board and Solicitors’ Regulation Authority) as satisfying the academic stage of legal training, the GDL allows a full time student to complete this stage in one year (or two years part-time) instead of the two or three years normally required for a qualifying law degree.

 After successful completion of the GDL, students may progress to the professional stage of legal training, either the Bar Professional Training Course or the Legal Practice Course, either of which may be studied at Cardiff Law School.
 To become fully qualified, completion of the BPTC or LPC then needs to be followed by a period of work-based learning, either pupillage in a barristers’ chambers or a training contract with a solicitors’ firm.
-Alternatively, the GDL or one of the professional courses may be directly followed by legal work in some other capacity, eg paralegal or legal executive, with the option of seeking full qualification at a later date.
+Alternatively, the GDL or one of the professional courses may be directly followed by legal work in some other capacity, with the option of seeking full qualification at a later date.

 The GDL is a one year course when studied full time or a two year course when studied part time.
 In either case, it begins with a short introduction to the institutions and procedures of the legal system in England and Wales, followed by in-depth study of the seven “foundation subjects” of Land Law, Contract, Tort, Equity and Trusts, Public Law, Criminal Law and European Union Law.